hdlx/AltAppSwitcher/README.md

 Main features:
 - Minimalist icon based interface
 - MacOS-like or Gnome-like application switching.
 Use `alt + tab` to select the active app (not window) and `alt + ~` to switch between windows of the active app.
-Key bindings are customizable.
 - MacOS-like application switching can be disabled if you prefer Windows style.
 - Customizable keybindings and display options